Course Descriptions

 Yearbook: The main purpose and goal of Yearbook class is to develop and produce a high-quality yearbook highlighting the greatest moments and events throughout the year.
 Students will learn and practice skills for generating ideas, developing content, reporting, page layout and design, typography, and photography.
 This is a yearlong course.
 Being a member of the yearbook staff requires a great deal of responsibility.
 Students are expected to follow all school rules and policies at all times, inside and outside of the classroom.
 This is a yearlong course.

 Zoology: Animals, animals and nothing but animals!
 If you’ve always had an interest in the Animal Kingdom, this is the elective for you.
 We will first discuss the classification of all living organisms and then dive headfirst into the majesty that is the Animal Kingdom.
 You will learn about the most primitive animals all the way to modern humans (you!).
 Get ready to be hands-on.
-This is a project-based semester elective that will culminate in a field trip.
+This is a project-based semester elective that will have many dissections through the duration of the course.